skip to Main Content

 Even without an action by the trustee or creditors, the debtor might also choose to request a conversion of a Chapter 13 bankruptcy to Chapter 7.
 A person might make this choice if financial circumstances make meeting a payment plan impossible.

-Many issues need to weighed by a debtor before filing for Chapter 13.
+Many issues need to be weighed by a debtor before filing for Chapter 13.
 An attorney could help the person evaluate the situation and understand options for bankruptcy protection.
 Goals such as preventing a home foreclosure might be met after filing for bankruptcy.
 When the choice to file for bankruptcy has been made, a debtor could have an attorney prepare the court paperwork.
 Additionally, the attorney could communicate with the trustee and advise the debtor during payment plan negotiations.

 Back To Top